Karan-Palan/musicblocks-v4/modules/code-builder/docs/PRD.md

      2. **Hover Color**: When a user hovers over a brick, it changes to a distinct color to indicate it is selectable.
      3. **Disconnected Color**: If a brick is not connected to the stack, it turns gray to indicate it is inactive.
      4. **Execution Color**: When a brick is executed, it changes to a darker shade of its original color to show that it has been activated.
-   - **Spites**: Visual symbols that indicate specific functions or properties of the brick.
-Some bricks may have spites (like the start brick), while others may not.
+   - **Sprites**: Visual symbols that indicate specific functions or properties of the brick.
+Some bricks may have sprites (like the start brick), while others may not.
    - **Labels**:
      1. **Functionality Labels**: Text labels that indicate the function of the brick.
      2. **Argument Labels**: Text labels that indicate the arguments or parameters that need to be provided for the brick's function.